mirfanmcs/Machine-Learning/Supervised Learning/Classification/Logistic Regression/Octave/readme.md

 ![Plot](figures/figure3.png)

-# Advanced Optimization
+# Train Model - Advanced Optimization

 Use of advanced optimization algorithms is another technique to optimize cost function instead of calling Gradient descent.
+We will use this technique and use `fminunc` funciton to train our model to get tained values of values of &theta;

-We are going to use fminunc to get the optimized values of &theta;
+Note: For large data set, we train model once and save the parameters &theta; We use these saved parameters later for prediction.

 ### Initialize X and y